Does video technology enhance academic performance?

 Want to find out more about how Moovly can help you?

-We understand just how hard it can be to persuade those calling the shots to invest in video technology that will actually make a difference in achieving academic success.
-With Moovly, however, you can even start without needing a budget, as all students, faculty and academic personnel are entitled to a free education account, based on the email domain of your school, college or university.
+We understand just how hard it can be to persuade those calling the shots to invest in video technology that will actually make a difference in achieving learning success.
+With Moovly, however, you can even start without needing a budget, as all students, teachers, school staff, faculty and academic personnel are entitled to a free education account, based on the email domain of your school, college or university.